by Alan Wilson

 Because of my previous experiences in spirituality I had a sense that if my Higher Self could connect to the clients Higher Self we could cut out all the complicated emotional tangles.
 Or put simply a deeper level of listening/connection, which I’ve been calling an ‘energetic connection’.
 Having completed my Mindfulness Based Stress Reduction training I realised the energetic connection is within mindfulness, it’s all about a person living in the present moment, their ‘beingness’ and founded in ‘love’.

 Around 2003 I met Suzy Miller (a speech and language specialist from the US) what I took from her experiences was the evidence of my Higher Self concept working.
-What she showed me was autistic children are extremely sensitive to an adults’ emotional state and sense it.
+What she showed me was autistic children are extremely sensitive to an adults’ emotional state, sense it.
 I brought her over from the US, a futurist from Australia and put them together with my spiritual guide to run a conference called “Kids are really different these days” in 2006.
 I also created a DVD of the conference to explain how and why parenting and educational methods of the past are no longer working for today’s children.

 I have practiced this concept and broadened the scope and applied it to more challenged families, a few of which had children with ‘labels’ ASD, ADHD, learning difficulties etc. It soon became apparent these children were even more sensitive.

 The strength of our strategy is based on the fact that children are sensitive to an adults’ emotional state because they have experienced less negative programming, those with ‘labels’ even more so.
-Children take responsibility for the adults’ emotional state but don’t have the confidence or communication ability to express themselves.
+Children take responsibility for the adults’ emotional state but don’t have the confidence or communication abilities to express themselves.
 So they react in the only way they know how to get attention, which is generally seen as ‘bad behaviour’ creating a downward spiral in the parent/child relationship.
 Most parents recognise they are in a spiral of reactive behaviours but don’t know what to do or who to speak too.

 At the time there were a few parents working with coaches who wanted coaching and were prepared to pay for it.
 Life coaching experts told me that, unless a client came with a commitment to change their life, and pay in advance, life coaching would not work.
 Therefore my plan to coach parents from disadvantaged families, who didn’t understand what coaching was and didn’t pay for it, was doomed to failure.

 The conventional parenting programmes at that time were based more on a deficit model of fixing the parent or child, or both.
 They were teaching scripts and strategies, so if this happened, this is what you say and do, we now know this approach creates dependency.
-I believed there was a different way to support disadvantaged families, help them realise they had innate abilities and wisdom and were more powerful and capable than they realised, there was an opportunity to connect more deeply and to manage their situation in the moment.
+I believed there was a different way to support disadvantaged families, help them realise they had innate abilities and wisdom and were more powerful and capable than they realised.
+There was an opportunity to connect more deeply and to manage their situation in the moment.

 I went for a job as Parenting Tutor for Medway Adult Education and was successful, but I wasn’t prepared to accept it on the basis of teaching the conventional parenting programmes.
 It took some negotiation but eventually I was teaching my original ideas.
 Being there for 6 years gave me the opportunity to hone my skills and our approach.
 I set up the charity Every Family Matters (with Develop Your Child CIC as the delivery partner) to seek funding to further develop the approach and develop a better quality and evaluation process to measure outcomes.